Skip to Content

 What to do if you need help looking after your account

 Life can be unpredictable, and sometimes you or your loved ones might need a hand managing finances.
 Whether it's because of health changes, shifts in decision-making abilities, or just planning ahead, having a reliable person to help with your Monzo account can really lighten the load.
-That’s where something called a ‘third-party mandate’ comes in.
+That’s where trusted access comes in.
+It’s also called third party authority or third party access.

 The key thing to remember?